TencentAILabHealthcare/ERAST/README.md

 # ERAST: Efficient Retrieval-Augmented Search Tool
+### This repository contains code for training ERAST and running its localized version.
+---
 **ERAST** is a high-performance framework for large-scale **homology searches** across ~**1 billion** biological sequences — hosted in the largest vector database to date.
 By integrating **state-of-the-art large language models** with **vector database technology**, ERAST delivers **both speed and precision** in detecting homologous biological sequences.